decentralized-identity/sidetree/docs/Q-and-A.md

 Ownership of your DIDs is based on keys you generate locally, and all ION operations are signed with those keys, so even if you use our node for anchoring DID operations (or any other node), you are always in sole control.\
 (_@csuwildcat_)

-## ***Q: Back in the day you had plans to run it on top of the casa node, any plans to make this work on top of projects like [Umbrel](https://blocktalk.co/2021/03/25/how-to-set-up-full-bitcoin-node-umbrel/)?
+## ***Q: Any plans to make this work on top of bitcoin full nodes?; on top of projects like [Umbrel](https://blocktalk.co/2021/03/25/how-to-set-up-full-bitcoin-node-umbrel/)?
 I haven't had time to sort out getting it packaged for this.
 Would love some help with that from the community, else it will probably take a couple months before we can dig out.\
 (_@csuwildcat_)